zero-copy-labs/deploy-ui-to-cloudflare/README.md

 ### `GITHUB_TOKEN`

-GitHub token for creating deployment statuses on the PR.
+GitHub token for creating deployment statuses on the PR and adding comments.
 This will add visible deployments to pull requests.
-If not provided, the action will not create a GitHub deployment (no error will be thrown).
+If not provided, the action will not create a GitHub deployment or comments (no error will be thrown).
 When used with `EVENT: "delete"`, this token will also deactivate any GitHub deployments for the PR.

 ### `ENVIRONMENT_NAME`

 Name of the environment for GitHub deployment.
 Defaults to "preview".
 The full environment name will be `{ENVIRONMENT_NAME}/pr-{PR_NUMBER}`.

+### `COMMENT_ON_PR`

+Whether to automatically comment on the PR with the deployment URL.
+Defaults to "false".
+When set to "true" and `GITHUB_TOKEN` is provided, a comment with the deployment URL will be added to the PR.

+### `COMMENT_ON_PR_CLEANUP`

+Whether to automatically comment on the PR when the deployment is cleaned up.
+Defaults to "false".
+When set to "true" and `GITHUB_TOKEN` is provided, a cleanup notification comment will be added to the PR.

+### `PR_NUMBER`

+Pull request number for PR-specific deployments and comments.
+If not provided, the action will try to get it from the GitHub context.

 ## Outputs